-Lifestyle segmentation
+Lifestyle Segmentation

-A more contemporary basis for segmenting consumer markets is lifestyle segmentation, referred to as 'psychographics'.
-It is based on the fact that individuals have characteristic modes and patterns of living that may influence their motivation to purchase selected products and brands, e.g. some individuals may prefer a 'homely' lifestyle, whereas others may see themselves as living a 'sophisticated' lifestyle.
+A more contemporary basis for segmenting consumer markets is lifestyle segmentation, referred to as psychographics.
+It is based on the fact that individuals have characteristic modes and patterns of living that may influence their motivation to purchase selected products and brands: for example, some individuals may prefer a 'homely' lifestyle, whereas others may see themselves as living a 'sophisticated' lifestyle.